JohnGun10/Calculator-program/README.md

 # Calculator

-This is a Calculator package that contains 2 Jupyter notebooks, 6 modules (3 of which are not __init__.py), Dockerfile, LICENSE, .gitignore and .dockerignore.
+This is a Calculator package that contains 2 Jupyter notebooks, 6 modules ([calculator.py](https://github.com/aurimas13/calculator/blob/main/calculator/calculator.py), [tests.py](https://github.com/aurimas13/calculator/blob/main/test/tests.py), [setup.py](https://github.com/aurimas13/calculator/blob/main/setup.py) and 3 __init__.py files), [Dockerfile](https://github.com/aurimas13/calculator/blob/main/Dockerfile, [LICENSE](https://github.com/aurimas13/calculator/blob/main/LICENSE), [.gitignore](https://github.com/aurimas13/calculator/blob/main/.gitignore) and [.dockerignore](https://github.com/aurimas13/calculator/blob/main/.dockerignore).
-The written calculator.py module acts as a normal calculator by adding, subtracting, multiplying, dividing and taking the nth root of a number.
+The written [calculator.py](https://github.com/aurimas13/calculator/blob/main/calculator/calculator.py) module acts as a normal calculator by adding, subtracting, multiplying, dividing and taking the nth root of a number.
 This module also contains mehods of reseting memory, allocating memory from what you want to start, setting and getting a memory value.
-Please refer Installataion and Requiremnts bfore looking into the examples.
+Please refer to [(The written [calculator.py](https://github.com/aurimas13/calculator/blob/main/calculator/calculator.py) module acts as a normal calculator by adding, subtracting, multiplying, dividing and taking the nth root of a number.
+This module also contains mehods of reseting memory, allocating memory from what you want to start, setting and getting a memory value.
+Please refer to [(Installataion)](#installation) and [(Requirements)](#requirements) before looking into the [(examples)](#usage)Installataion and Requirements before looking into the examples.

 # Table of contents